miaokisama/Sensor-fusion-for-quadcopter/README.md

 # Sensor-fusion-for-quadcopter
-There are some fusion filter algorithm for quadcopter.
+There are some algorithms of fusion filter  for quadcopters.